Storage

 fsStorage

-fsStorage is the built-in filesystem storage backend.
-Kubb uses it by default when no storage option is set in the config.
+fsStorage is the built-in filesystem storage backend, used by default when no storage option is set in the config.
 It creates output directories automatically and respects output.path.

 memoryStorage

-memoryStorage is the built-in in-memory storage backend.
-It writes nothing to disk, so it suits plugin tests, CI validation, and dry runs.
+memoryStorage is the built-in in-memory storage backend that writes nothing to disk, so it suits plugin tests, CI validation, and dry runs.

 NOTE